kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         ```alb.ingress.kubernetes.io/unhealthy-threshold-count: '2'
         ```

-## SSL
+## TLS
-SSL support can be controlled with following annotations:
+TLS support can be controlled with the following annotations:

 - <a name="certificate-arn">`alb.ingress.kubernetes.io/certificate-arn`</a> specifies the ARN of one or more certificate managed by [AWS Certificate Manager](https://aws.amazon.com/certificate-manager)